 COVID-19 changed everything and it will continue to do so in the years to come.
-This was clear for me when it started breaking out in Italy and rest of Europe.
-Our personal life was shaken from the ground up and the same happen to our professional one.
+This was clear for me when it started breaking out in Italy and the rest of Europe.
+Our personal life was shaken from the ground up and the same happened to our professional one.
 What was simple became complicated, what was not an issue became the problem.
 For me, team management, better said team adaptation to the new “normal”, was this year’s challenge.

 From a team on-site to remote management

 For me, freelancing was never the go-to solution when I was doing development.
-I needed a team, I craved for human interaction and I still believe this is the best way to learn and evolve as a developer.
+I needed a team, I craved human interaction and I still believe this is the best way to learn and evolve as a developer.
 Working from home was a “nice to have” option when you literally had no desire to get out of bed but were still willing to code.
-So, that being said, you can get the picture that I prefer to have an on-side team to manage.
+So, that being said, you can get the picture that I prefer to have an on-site team to manage.

 Well, in March, when COVID-19 broke in Romania, I saw myself in an extremely difficult situation and with a lot of variables floating around: